Mentoring - Career Development

 A17.
-CDU’s will only be awarded at the end of the program.
+CDU’s will only be awarded at the end your 6 month cycle.
 See the next question.

 Q18.
 For which year will I be able to claim CDU’s?

 A18.
 The approach used by any REP (Registered Education Provider) is that course participants earn CDU’s upon the completion of the whole course.
 IIBA® St. Louis Chapter has created this program as a course and in order to obtain your CDU’s the course must be completed.
-Therefore you will be eligible for 15 CDU’s only after the program is ended.
+Therefore you will be eligible for 15 CDU’s only after you have participated for 6 months.